Philippines–Ukraine relations: Economic relations

 Bilateral trade between Ukraine and the Philippines amounted to $20.21 million in a six-month period in 2012.
 The Philippine negative trade balance for the same period amounted to $15.59 million.
-Among Ukraine's main export to the Philippines during the period are feed wheat, coloring materials, machinery for metal stamping, forging, bending, alignment, cutting, press, whey, ammonia.
+Among Ukraine's mains export to the Philippines during the period are feed wheat, coloring materials, machinery for metal stamping, forging, bending, alignment, cutting, press, whey, and ammonia.

 The Philippines imports from Ukraine during the same six month in 2012 amounted to $17.90 million.
 Among the Philippines main import from Ukraine are electrical products, electronic integrated circuits and electronic micro modules.
 Among the Philippines main export to Ukraine are bells, gongs, statuettes, frames and mirrors, of base metal, printing equipment, printing machines, auxiliary machine for printing, automatic data processing machines and units thereof and tobacco products.